 - Bladder training

-• Pelvic floor exercises
+- Pelvic floor exercises

 3. Overflow incontinence

-Overflow incontinence due to bladder outflow obstruction is treated by surgically alleviating the obstruction.
-The most common example would be a man with prostatic enlargement treated by resection of the prostate gland.
-If the incontinence is due to failure of the bladder to contract then intermittent clean self-catheterisation is the most appropriate treatment.
-Permanent indwelling catheters should be avoided if at all possible.
+Overflow incontinence due to bladder outflow obstruction is treated by surgically removing the obstruction.
+The most common example is that of a man with an enlarged prostate who is treated by resection of the prostate gland (a procedure in which excess tissue is trimmed away).

 4. Total incontinence

 Total incontinence due to a vesicovaginal fistula (an abnormal passage between the bladder and the vagina) or a ureterovaginal fistula (a passage between the distal ureter and the vagina) is treated by surgically repairing the defect.